What is an invoice reminder?

 An invoice reminder, or payment reminder, is sent out to a debtor to remind him to pay an invoice.
 There are three types of invoice reminders.

 The first is sent to customers to remind them of an upcoming invoice.
 Most of the time this is a yearly direct debit invoice.
-The purpose of this reminder is to increase the chances of collection.
+The purpose of this reminder is to increase the likelihood of collection and avoid cash flow problems.
 For example that there is enough money in the bank account to fulfil the collection.
 A cash collection software can make debtor management more effective and prevent invoices from passing their due date.

 The second type of invoice reminder is a couple of days before an invoice’s due date.
 In some businesses this is considered rude.
 That is why an invoice reminder before its due date isn’t used very often.
 In other cases, when there are sanctions on late payments, it can be helpful to remind a debtor of an upcoming sanction.